GillesChristian/student-management-dashboard/README.md

-# Student Management Dashboard
+# Student Management Dashboard - Internship Project
-Implementation of a user-friendly interface that interacts seamlessly with a Student Management API.
-The interface allow the users to perform CRUD (Create, Read, Update, Delete) operations on student data.
+This repository contains a Student Management Dashboard developed during my internship at Primus Cloud Solutions.
+The project is built using React.js and Tailwind CSS, with Vite as the build tool, and integrates with RESTful API endpoints to manage student records.
 ## Dashboard UI
 <img src="./ui/Dashboard-ui.png" />